Neil Abercrombie: Governor of Hawaii

 In November 2013, Abercrombie was named to Obama's Task Force on Climate Preparedness and Resilience, a group of governors, mayors and other leaders who were to develop recommendations on how the federal government could better support local preparedness and resilience-building efforts.
 Hawai'i also signed on to the Majuro Declaration as a U.S. Climate Leader in September of that year, making the state the first sub-national government to sign.

 After an intense special session, Abercrombie signed into law a bill that legalized marriage for same-sex couples in Hawai'i.
 The new law took effect on December 2, 2013.
 Hawaii was the 15th state to legalize same-sex marriage.

 In the August 9, 2014, Democratic gubernatorial primary, Abercrombie was defeated by state senator David Ige, taking 31% of the vote to Ige's 67%, making him the first incumbent governor to lose a primary in Hawai'i's history.
 The margin of defeat was the largest of any incumbent governor in U.S. history (though not the smallest share of the vote).
 Abercrombie had the support of President Barack Obama and had outspent Ige $4.9 million to $447,000 during the primary campaign.
 His confrontational style of governing, his proposal to raise taxes in the aftermath of the Great Recession, restructuring labor union pensions, and his selection of Brian Schatz over Colleen Hanabusa to fill the Senate seat vacated by Daniel Inouye's death, which was considered by some to be disrespectful of Inouye's wishes, were regarded as factors in Abercrombie's loss.
 Nonetheless, Schatz, who was also endorsed by Obama, defeated Hanabusa in the 2014 Democratic Senate primary and went on to win the general election.

 Personal life

 In 1981, Abercrombie married Nancie Caraway, a political scientist and feminist writer at the University of Hawai'i at Mānoa's Globalization Research Center.
 Abercrombie lives in the Mānoa Valley area of Honolulu.

-Abercrombie is a powerlifter and has a stated goal of lifting 200 pounds more than his age on each birthday.
+Abercrombie is a powerlifter and has a stated goal of bench-pressing 200 pounds more than his age on each birthday.
 On his 72nd birthday, he bench-pressed 272 pounds.

 In 2006, Abercrombie was named "Scot of the Year" by the Caledonian Society of Hawai'i.